mohsameer/jans/docs/admin/config-guide/claims-configuration.md

 ALTER TABLE "jansPerson" ADD COLUMN mynewclaim integer;
 ```

-You can also specify additional constraints, defaults, or other attributes
+It is also possible to specify additional constraints, defaults, or other
-for the new column as needed.
-Here's an example with a default value
+attributes for the new column as needed.
+Here's an example with a default value.

 ```text
 ALTER TABLE "jansPerson" ADD COLUMN mynewclaim VARCHAR DEFAULT 'Basic';